siyuan-note/siyuan/README.md

 ### Is SiYuan right for me?
 Or how should I choose note-taking software?

 This question varies from person to person and is difficult to answer uniformly.
-If you're not sure if Siyuan is right for you, here are some suggestions:
+If you're not sure if SiYuan is right for you, here are some suggestions:

 * If you need to frequently share notes or edit collaboratively with others, and need the data table function, it is recommended to use: